 The Music Therapy Clinic in the ASU Herberger Institute School of Music is a space for student therapists to gain knowledge of music therapy through applied practice.
 You, as the student, interact with members of the community by facilitating therapeutic music experiences under the guidance and supervision of experienced therapists.

 During the 2009–10 academic year, the Clinic was expanded to include several new rooms for sessions and a break room for students and therapists to eat, read, relax and study.
 There are computers available, and a wireless connection for those who prefer to bring their own laptop.

 Rooms 308 and 309 have separate observation areas for viewing sessions, and all five session rooms offer a wide variety of instruments including piano, guitar, electronic keyboard, a drum set, a variety of Orff instruments and percussion.
 There is also more specialized equipment available, such as the Feeltone and Waverider.

-Drum facilitator Frank Thompson of AZ Rhythm Connection provides group music and rhythm experiences with community groups in the “Community Music and Wellness Program” at the ASU MT clinic that helps students and community members learn drum facilitation techniques.
-This new addition to the ASU MT Clinic is housed in the lower level of the CSB, Room 47.
+Drum facilitator Frank Thompson of AZ Rhythm Connection provides group music and rhythm experiences with community groups in the “Community Music and Wellness Program” at the ASU Music Therapy clinic that helps students and community members learn drum facilitation techniques.
+This new addition to the ASU Music Therapy Clinic is housed in the lower level of the Community Services Building, Room 47.